 Tip: Don’t apply more than 2 coats of primer on the plastic.

-5. Apply Two Coats of Enamel
+5. Apply Enamel Paint

-6. Seal The Finish
+6. Seal the Finish

 Enamel paint dries faster on plastic because the paint doesn’t have to penetrate the material to stick.
 So, the paint drying process starts immediately after the paint has been applied.
 The solvent evaporates faster since all the paint is on the top layer.